ajd213/hypercubes/README.md

 A hypercube is a generalisation of a square (dimension $2$) or a cube (dimension $3$) to any dimension $N$.

 Percolation problems are simply stated: we start with a graph (in this case the hypercube) and "activate" each of the edges independently with some probability p.
-After doing this for all edges, we are interested in whether the hypercube is split up into many small, disconnected clusters of sites ("non-percolating") or is still more-or-less one big connected graph, but with some edges missing ("percolating").
-If the probability $p$ is small, then it is more likely that the graph will fragment.
+After doing this for all edges, we are interested in whether the hypercube is split up into many disconnected clusters of sites ("non-percolating") or is still more-or-less one big connected graph, but with some edges missing ("percolating").
+If the probability $p$ is small, then it is more likely that there will be many small clusters.
 Values of $p$ close to $1$, on the other hand, are more likely to leave the graph intact.
 There are some subtleties, but this is the big picture.

 Percolation theory gets its name from the physical processes of a fluid moving through a porous material, like water through coffee grounds in a percolating coffee machine, or oil in a porous rock bed.

 When a graph is split into many disjoint clusters, we are primarily interested in how large those clusters are.
-Many properties of percolation, such as the value of $p$ at which the graph switches from the non-percolating to the percolating phase (the so-called "percolation transition"), can be obtained only from the probabilities that clusters of different sizes will form.
+Many properties of percolation, such as the value of $p$ at which the graph switches from the non-percolating to the percolating phase (the so-called "percolation transition"), can be computed if you know the probabilities that clusters of different sizes will form.
 Obtaining these probabilities, however, can be computationally expensive, especially for complex graphs such as the hypercube lattice.
 The most efficient method is often to 'grow' clusters from a starting site, generating the graph and evaluating the probabilities on-the-fly.
 By growing many clusters, we can estimate the cluster probabilities.

 This process of growing clusters is what the hypercubes module is for.
 At its core is an efficient depth-first-search-like algorithm for growing clusters, written in C. The output of this algorithm is a list of many cluster sizes, which can be analysed by the provided functions to compute percolation properties.